Photios I of Constantinople: Secular life

 Although Photios had an excellent education, we have no information about how he received this education.
 The famous library he possessed attests to his enormous erudition (theology, history, grammar, philosophy, law, the natural sciences, and medicine).
 Most scholars believe that he never taught at Magnaura or at any other university; Vasileios N. Tatakes asserts that, even while he was patriarch, Photios taught "young students passionately eager for knowledge" at his home, which "was a center of learning".
 He was a friend of the renowned Byzantine scholar and teacher Leo the Mathematician.
+(Note: N. G. Wilson regards Leo the Mathematician as Photios's teacher, but Paul Lemerle notes that Leo was not one of the persons with whom Photios had a correspondence.)

 Photios I says that, when he was young, he had an inclination for the monastic life, but instead he started a secular career.
 The way to public life was probably opened for him by (according to one account) the marriage of his brother Sergios to Irene, a sister of Empress Theodora, who upon the death of her husband Emperor Theophilos (r.
 829–842) in 842, had assumed the regency of the Byzantine Empire.
 Photius became a captain of the guard (protospatharios) and subsequently chief imperial secretary (Protasekretis).
 At an uncertain date, Photios participated in an embassy to the Abbasids of Baghdad.

 Photios achieved a dazzling reputation as a scholar.
 In a feud with Patriarch Ignatius, Photios invented a fanciful theory that people have two souls, for the sole purpose of tricking Ignatius into embarrassing himself by being seen to take it seriously, whereupon Photios withdrew his proposal and admitted he had not been serious.
 The historian John Julius Norwich described this as "perhaps the only really satisfactory practical joke in the whole history of theology".